 |VPS 1||VPS 2||VPS 3||VPS 4||VPS 5||VPS 6||VPS 7||VPS 8|

 |vCPU||1 Core||2 Cores||3 Cores||4 Cores||5 Cores||6 Cores||7 Cores||8 Cores|

 What About Dedicated Hosting?

-Hostinger’s shared, WordPress, cloud, and VPS plans all offer an excellent array of features.
-But if you’ve had experience with other hosting providers, or have been shopping around for a while, you might be wondering where Hostinger’s dedicated plans are.
+Hostinger’s shared, WordPress, cloud, and VPS plans all offer an decent array of features, though nothing standout in comparison to other hosting providers.
+But if you’ve been looking at hosting plans for a while, you might be wondering where Hostinger’s dedicated plans are.

 This is one major drawback of Hostinger: it doesn’t offer dedicated hosting, which most other providers do.
-Of course, this will only make or break your decision if you’re looking for a dedicated plan, but it’s also an important factor if you want to start on a shared or VPS plan, and still want the possibility of eventually scaling up to dedicated.
+Of course, this will rule Hostinger out if you’re looking for a dedicated plan, but it’s also an important factor if you want to start on a shared or VPS plan, and still want the possibility of eventually scaling up to dedicated.

 Hostinger Pricing Need-to-Knows

 Hostinger’s pricing can fluctuate depending on your chosen plan, type of hosting, and subscription length!
 What does remain constant, though, is Hostinger’s 30-day money back guarantee.

 For fair comparison with other hosting providers, we’ll be looking at Hostinger’s 12-month subscription fees from this point on.
 Let’s dive into its starting prices for each hosting type: